Outline of the United Arab Emirates

 The following outline is provided as an overview of and topical guide to the United Arab Emirates:

-United Arab Emirates - sovereign federation of seven states located southeast of the Persian Gulf on the Arabian Peninsula in Southwest Asia, bordering Oman and Saudi Arabia.
+United Arab Emirates - sovereign federation of seven states located southeast of the Persian Gulf on the Arabian Peninsula in West Asia, bordering Oman and Saudi Arabia.
 The seven states, termed emirates, are Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Quwain.